"We are uncovering better ways of developing software by doing it and helping others do it."

 Historically, the 'haves' are rather unwilling to cede power to the 'have nots', but they are pretty good at figuring out what to co-opt.
 Agile has been, quite definitively, co-opted and commodified.

-The above image is in and of itself almost a meme at this point, the Deloitte 'Agile Landscape'.
+This image is in and of itself almost a meme at this point, the Deloitte 'Agile Landscape'.
 It's a confusing mess -- this post does a pretty good summary of everything that's wrong with it -- that I surmise exists mostly because people who work for Deloitte have little better to do than create slide decks that make you feel like they know what they're talking about.
 The very concept of 'agile' has been reduced to a credential, something you can get certified in.
 The moment you can pay someone to tell you that you're a 'Disciplined Agile Senior Scrum Master' I would suggest that your idea is no longer a radical one, and that's an important part of the commoditization in software development.
 Looking back to 2001, Agile was genuinely a radical and anarchist experiment in work!
 "Individuals and interactions over processes and tools" is an extremely radical concept given the popularity of scientific management in the modern capitalist enterprise.

 If we think of Agile as a radical statement of culture and values, then it follows that DevOps is primarily a response to the commodification of Agile.
 Indeed, go read some of the notes from early DevOpsDays.
 As Agile practitioners lost their ability to drive change in organizations through the commodification of the practice, something new was needed.
 In these early DevOpsDays we see, again, specific reactions to this process.
 "DevOps is not a certification, a role, a set of tools, a prescriptive process" (some readers may begin their cynical chuckling at this point).
 Without getting into the weeds too much, DevOps worked in the same way Agile did, as a way for individuals who didn't have a lot of power to claim some back.
 Agile and DevOps both were ultimately about workers who weren't "in the room where it happened" building a new room around them and forcing concessions by changing processes, policies, and culture.